sheyijojo/kubernetes_CKA_Exams/02-design-and-install.md

 kubelet and container runtime need to interact with a cgroup

 you need a cgriup driver for a container-d runtime

+## check which init - like systemd
+ps -p 1

+## configuring the systemd to cgroup driver
+for all nodes

 ```